ARM-software/acle/main/acle.md

 implementation on Arm might define these macros by testing `__ARM_FEATURE_FMA` and `__ARM_FP`.

+This macro implies support for floating-point instructions but it does not in itself imply support for vector instructions.
+See [Neon floating-point](#neon-floating-point) for the conditions under which vector fused multiply-accumulate operations are available.

 ### Advanced SIMD architecture extension (Neon)

 `__ARM_NEON` is defined to a value indicating the Advanced SIMD (Neon)